SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 # Statement of need

 SpeedyWeather.jl is a fresh approach to atmospheric models that have been very influential in many areas of scientific  and high-performance computing as well as climate change mitigation and adaptation.
 Most weather, ocean and climate models are written in Fortran and have been developed over decades.
 From this tradition follows a specific programming style and associated user interface.
 SpeedyWeather.jl aims to overcome the constraints of traditional Fortran-based models.
 Running a simulation in Fortran and analyzing the data in Python makes it virtually impossible to interact with various model components directly.
 In SpeedyWeather.jl, interfaces to the model components are exposed to the user.
-Furthermore, data-driven climate modelling [@Rasp2018; @Schneider2023], which replaces existing model components with machine learning, is difficult due to the lack of established machine learning frameworks in Fortran.
+Furthermore, data-driven climate modelling [@Rasp2018; @Schneider2023],
+which replaces existing model components with machine learning, is difficult due to the lack of established machine learning frameworks in Fortran.
 In Julia, Flux.jl is available for machine learning [@Innes2019] as well as automatic differentiation with Enzyme [@Moses2020], which calculates gradients, necessary to optimize network weights or parameters during training.

-With SpeedyWeather.jl we hope to provide a first test platform for data-driven atmospheric modelling and in general an interactive model that makes difficult problems easy to simulate.
+With SpeedyWeather.jl we hope to provide a platform for data-driven atmospheric modelling and in general an interactive model that makes difficult problems easy to simulate.
 Climate models that are user-friendly, trainable, but also easily extensible will suddenly make many complex